Churchill: Polar Bears with VIA RAIL train

 Polar Bears of Churchill.
 For millennium, the Arctic's most magnificent animals have gathered along the western shores of Hudson Bay each October and November to wait for the ice to freeze to begin their annual seal hunt.

-Day 2 WINNIPEG/CHURCHILL (B,L,D)early morning flight to Churchill.
+Early morning flight to Churchill.
 Arrive at approximately 9:30 am in Churchill where you will be met.
-Luggage will be transferred to the Tundra Inn and our group will begin our orientation of Churchill and its natural and cultural features including a visit to the Eskimo Museum housing the finest collection of Inuit carvings and artifacts.
-After lunch, we will be taken to a forested area outside of town where, as well as the dog sled ride you will be introduced to a northern way of life where dog teams have historically played a prominent role.
-With any luck you may also experience sightings of some of the local wildlife such as Arctic fox, Arctic hare, Ptarmigans, Snowy Owls.
-Dinner.
+Luggage will be transferred to your hotel and our group will begin our orientation of Churchill and its natural and cultural features including a visit to the Eskimo Museum housing the finest collection of Inuit carvings and artifacts.
+After lunch, The activities and areas will depend on weather and wildlife.
+We may venture to a section of Boreal forest to see the transition of the Boreal forest to the tundra through the taiga.
+Other areas of interest include the Hudson's Bay shoreline, the area beaches with their Pre-Cambrian rocks and fossils and Goose Bay.
+We will observe birds and wildlife enroute.

 Churchill is one of the best places to observe the Aurora Borealis.
 Should this occur during our stay we will drive out of town to experience the Arctic sky and this incredible phenomena.
 Evening lecture on the -Seasons of Churchill with photographer Mike Macri.

 Oct 21 POLAR BEAR VIEWING - VIA RAIL (B,L,D)

 Enjoy a second day on the Tundra vehicles.
 In the evening board the VIA rail train.
 Overngith Sleeper car.